yasthilsingh/MetabolicHealthProject/README.md

 This project explores how weekly physical-activity levels relate to metabolic markers—especially **fasting insulin**—using real NHANES data.
 Our goal is to uncover clear, reproducible links between movement and metabolic health.

+> **Market Intelligence Snapshot:**
+> In the U S. alone, **96 million adults are pre-diabetic** .A conservative view of direct medical cost of diabetes averages **\$9.6 k per person each year**.
+> Even a modest **5 % reduction in fasting insulin**—achievable through increased physical activity—could avert **\$8–10 billion** in annual healthcare spending.
+> This project quantifies how weekly movement links to insulin levels, laying the data foundation for preventive digital-health products and policy decisions.

+Our goal is to uncover clear, reproducible links between movement and metabolic health.

 ---

 ## 🌐 Live Report (Rendered HTML)